Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

 _They perform the same action, but over different object – the one that is open on screen._
 _So the result is different every time_.

+Basically what Side Panel is doing is:

+1. It saves time (fewer clicks, less navigation)

+Without a side panel:

+You open a Sales Order,

+Then open the Customer,

+Then open their Invoices,

+Then go back again…

+With the Side Panel:

+All that related information is already there

+You stay on the same screen

+Result: less switching, faster execution

+2. It gives context when you need it

+ERP screens usually show only the current document.
+The Side Panel answers questions like:

+Has this customer overdue invoices?

+Is this product in stock?

+Is this order already shipped or paid?

+Result: You make decisions with context, not guesses.

+3. It reduces mistakes

+Many ERP errors happen because users:

+Miss important information

+Don’t notice related problems (credit limits, blocked customers, missing stock)

+The Side Panel can:

+Show balances, availability, and statuses

+Surface risks before you confirm or post

+Result: Fewer costly mistakes.

+4. It supports different roles without clutter

+Not everyone needs the same data:

+Sales → customer history, pricing, credit

+Logistics → availability, shipments

+Finance → payments, balances

+Instead of:

+Overloading the main screen

+ERP.net uses the Side Panel to:

+Show role-specific information

+Keep the main form clean and simple

+5. It enables “next action” thinking

+The Side Panel doesn’t just show data — it suggests what you can do next:

+Create invoice

+Create shipment

+Open related document

+Continue workflow

+Result: The system guides the user, not just stores data.

+6. It scales with complexity

+As your business grows:

+More documents

+More checks

+More dependencies

+The Side Panel scales without redesigning screens by:

+Adding insights

+Adding relations

+Adding automation hooks

 ## Lists vs. Single Entries

 Side panel behaves slightly differently when the user is watching a list inside a navigator and when the user is dealing with a individual record inside a form.